-- 1. Completed a further half semester or one summer session of full-time language study in the ESL program following an IELTS score of 4.5 or a TOEFL score of at least 479 and is recommended by the ESL Director. - 2.
-Successfully passed an internal mid-semester examination or end of semester examination in English administered by the ESL Director that yields a result considered by the ESL Director to be equivalent to the required level.
+- 1. Completed a further half semester or one summer session of full-time language study in the ESL program following an IELTS score of 4.5, or a TOEFL score of at least 479, and is recommended by the ESL Director. - 2.
+Successfully passed an internal mid-semester examination or end of semester examination in English administered by the ESL Department that yields a result considered by the ESL Director to be equivalent to the required level.

-Students who have achieved an IELTS score above 4.75 may be permitted--upon receiving a favorable recommendation from the ESL Director--to enroll in University-level courses as follows:
+Students who have achieved an IELTS score above 4.75 may be permitted--upon receiving a favorable recommendation from the ESL Director-to enroll in University-level courses as follows:

-- 1. To take up to 3 credits of an appropriate University level course in the summer sessions in addition to one or two advanced classes in ESL studies.
-Or - 2.
-To register for up to 9 Credit Hours of appropriate degree level studies in the regular semester, in addition to their continuing with two advanced classes in ESL studies.
+- To take up to 3 credits of an appropriate University level course in a summer session in addition to one advanced class in ESL studies; OR - 2.
+To register for up to 9 credit Hours of appropriate degree level studies in a regular semester, in addition to two advanced classes in ESL studies.

-Students admitted under such joint enrollment circumstances are informed that the overall length of their study program may possibly extend beyond the regular eight semesters.
-Confirmation of regular admission status will depend on acceptable attendance and results in both study programs.
+Students admitted under such joint enrolment circumstances are informed that the overall length of their study program may possibly extend beyond the eight regular semesters.
+Confirmation of regular admission status will depend on acceptable attendance in both study programs.